asuhunterjimenez/group10_2026SPRINGB_CSE540_Blockchain_Freight_Supply_Chain/README.md

   - Manages all payment transactions for freight bookings.
   - Tracks each payment with details such as sessionId, transactionId, amount, currency, status (success/failed), payer, and associated shipmentId.
-  - Supports payments via debit/credit cards and optionally ETH through MetaMask integration.
+  - Supports payments via ETH through **MetaMask integration**.
-  - Emits events like PaymentCreated, PaymentProcessed, and EmailMarkedSent to notify the system when a payment occurs, is confirmed, or a confirmation email is sent.
+  - Emits events like **PaymentCreated, PaymentProcessed, and EmailMarkedSent** to notify the system when a payment occurs, is confirmed, or a confirmation email is sent.
   - Ensures **traceability and auditability** by recording all payment events on-chain.
-  - Only the contract owner can create and update payments, enforcing controlled and secure management.
+  - Only the contract owner can create and update payments, enforcing controlled and secure management through Django Interface.
-  - Provides functions to query payment history for a shipment or user, supporting transparency for stakeholders.<br><br>
+  - Provides functions to query payment history for a shipment or blockchain transaction fees, supporting transparency for stakeholders.<br><br>
   <img width="891" height="465" alt="image" src="https://github.com/user-attachments/assets/82416b32-1095-416c-8647-db29af68acb9" /><br>
   *Figure 5: Flow of Payment.sol showing payment creation, status updates, and email notification.*